mpd889/tp-opportunityfest/pages/Work Study Programme.md

 permalink: /wsp/
 description: ""
 ---
-##### **Want to have the best of both academic study and professional work?
+##### **Want to deepen your learning while earning a salary?
 Work-and-Study programmes do just that.
-These programmes integrate works in professional settings with classroom learning seemlessly, to maximise learner's skills acquisition and industrial exposure.**
+These programmes integrate work with classroom learning seamlessly to maximise a learner's skills acquisition and industrial exposure.**

 >[SkillsFuture Work-Study Programmes](https://programmes.myskillsfuture.gov.sg/WorkStudyIndividualProgrammes/Programme_Summary.aspx)